azmigproject/MagentoOnAzure/README.md

 ### Check your deployment
-Once the deployment succeed,lgo to the URL  given in the variable to access the installed magento
+Once the deployment succeed,go to the installedUrl given as output when ARM template installed magento successfully